QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 -------------

-A firm of type II  acquires capital via investment and then rents stocks of capital to the :math:`c,i`-producing type I firm
+A firm of type II  acquires capital via investment and then rents stocks of capital to the :math:`c,i`-producing type I firm.

 A type II firm is a price taker facing the vector :math:`v_0` and the stochastic processes :math:`\{r^0_t, q^0_t\}`.